seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 (map inv.
 39); an analysis run able to edit it would turn one file write into a silent change to production behaviour.
 A discovered event that deserves an entry is a line in the day log; the Architect turns it into a TZ or does not.

+**The analyst never writes `analyst/owner.json` either, and the reason is the same shape.** It is the owner's own declaration, carried into the tree by the Architect (§11);
+an engine able to edit it could close a position the Boss still holds, or write itself a vector and then confirm it.
+Both files are external inputs whose authority comes from being written elsewhere, and an input a system can edit has stopped being an input.
+What the run may say about it goes in the day log and in the first line of the answer — a position seen, a position gone, a vector resolved — never in the file.

 ---